ZAdamMac/ZAdamMac.github.io/_posts/2018-01-31-Backup-Evangelism-01.markdown

 ## What to look forward to with Tapestry Backup Tool

-We've been talking a lot about Tapestry in today's post, which might seem odd for a project that was supposed to be in maintainance mode.
+We've been talking a lot about Tapestry in today's post, which might seem odd for a project that was supposed to be in maintenance mode.
 As you might have guessed, I'm pulling it back into active production.

 Currently, we're awaiting Tapestry 1.0.0, the first long-term release.
 It will come out as close to immediately after the release of the updated `python-gnupg` module as possible, as it depends on a bugfix from that program.